 If you become ill during an exam or have any other emergency, please notify the proctor immediately.

 Students who arrive late for a scheduled exam, or who have a problem or emergency during the exam, should go to Exam Central and seek assistance from the Exam Supervisor.
 Unless the reason for lateness was exceptional and could not have been anticipated and avoided by the student, students who arrive late will join the exam in progress and will not be afforded additional time.

 Unscheduled exams are listed in an addendum to the examination schedule.
 Deferred Exams result from conflicts between Scheduled Exams.
 Unscheduled and Deferred exams must be taken during one of the scheduled Free Slots listed on the exam schedule.

 You need not give advance notice of when you are going to take an unscheduled exam or deferred exam.

-IN A NUTSHELL . . .
-The idea is to have everyone in the exam room start work at the same time.
+Everyone in the exam room starts work at the same time.
 Simplified - the steps are: